Minor Plastic Surgery

 A waterproof dressing is usually placed over the wound except where it is not possible(eg scalp, lesions on parts of the face/ear).
 It is advisable to leave it on for 7 days.

 Removal of sutures - Usually in 5-7 days for wounds in the face/body and 7-14 days for wounds in the back/legs.
 (Occassionally, dissolvable sutures are used especially if surgery is performed in an operating theatre)

 Generally, the wound will feel like any cut of the same size.
 Once the local anaesthetics wear off in a few hours, there may be some pain.
 Analgesics is usually not needed.

 Contact with water - Generally it is all right to shower with an exposed sutured wound after 24 hours.
 However it is advisable not to immerse the wound in potentially contaminated water (eg swim in a river/lake) until it is fully healed because of the risk of infection.

-It is important to come back to discuss the pathology results.
+It is important to come back to discuss the pathology results either with your surgeon or your GP.
 If you cannot make it to the planned appointment, please make another appointment (Do not assume that a pathology result is normal if you are not contacted!)

-1. Cryotherapy - especially if there are multiple lesions and patient is on warfarin/too frail for surgery
+1. Cryotherapy - for skin cancers, solar keratoses, seborrhoeic warts; especially if there are multiple lesions and patient is on warfarin/too frail for surgery

 2. Topical treatment with skin cancer creams